nokia/moler/README.md

 # Moler
 Moler is Python library that helps in building automated tests. [name origin](#moler-name-origin)

-Example use case is to find PIDs of all python processes.
+Example use case is to find PIDs of all python processes:

 ```python